Thomas

 politics

 It’s all about the politics.
 The races.
 The candidates.
 The incumbents and challengers.
 The issues, the polls, and the potential to win or lose.
-Turnout was extremely high in the November 2020 elections, so there was a lot of change.
-Then, in the 2022 elections, the highly anticipated “red wave” never materialized, leaving the divided federal government very much on stage.
+Turnout was high in the November 2024 elections, so there was a lot of change.
+In the 2022 elections, the highly anticipated “red wave” never materialized, leaving the divided federal government very much on stage.
+In the 2024 elections, however, Republicans perfected the political trifecta taking control of the White House, United States Senate, and U.S. House of Representatives.
 What did it mean to you and America?
-We can’t wait to see what that effect will be for the elections of 2024.
+We can’t wait to see what that effect will be for the elections of 2025 and 2026.

 Associated Press